 Our platform and solutions depend in part on the ability to obtain data for our contributory network through browser extensions, mobile apps and other products distributed through third-party online platforms and stores such as Chrome Web Store, Google Play and the Apple App Store.
 These include our own browser extension and mobile app products, and products distributed by third parties with whom we collaborate and into which products we integrate our data collection tools.
 We continuously look to seek out and enter into relationships with new partners for the integration of our data collection tools into their products, and the availability and quality of this data is important to the continued functioning and development of our products and the performance of our obligations to customers.
-We may have difficulty finding and entering into agreements with new partners, and/or to maintaining current relationships with existing partners, could result in inadequate data for our ongoing and future product requirements.
+We may have difficulty finding and entering into agreements with new partners, and/or maintaining current relationships with existing partners.
+Failure to find and enter into agreements with new partners, and/or to maintain current relationships with existing partners, could result in inadequate data for our ongoing and future product requirements.